-In the figure above, a normal person has the “sleepy” phase of their body clock aligned with when they prefer to sleep, so they sleep well.
-Blood melatonin begins to rise an hour or two before sleepiness descends, and it falls at about the time of awakening.
+In the figure above, a normal person has the “sleepy” phase of their body clock aligned with the interval when they prefer to sleep, so they sleep well.
+Blood melatonin begins to rise an hour or two before sleepiness develops, and melatonin falls at about the time of awakening.
 Body temperature falls in the evening and during sleep, beginning to rise a couple of hours before awakening.

 Of course, when people prefer to sleep depends on school and work schedules and many social factors, and the timing of their sleepiness varies also.

 It is apparent that too little morning light exposure has something to do with the development of delayed sleep phase.
-We all get up later in winter – on standard time – than we do in the summer, when daylight savings time causes us to set our alarm clocks an hour earlier.
+Because dawn is later in winter, we all get up later in winter because standard time causes us to set our alarm clocks an hour later than in summer daylight savings time.
 Of course, the dawn is earlier in the summer.
-A number of studies indicate that even after taking account of the time change, people tend to stay up later and get up later in winter than in summer.
+A number of studies indicate that even after taking account of the time change, people tend to stay up later by the clock and get up later in winter than in summer.
 This trend seems to be especially prominent in northern areas (above 45° latitude), where winter nights are particularly long.
 In those areas, people may see no bright daylight in the morning, as they arrive at school or work before the sun comes up.
 Theorists have speculated that experiencing dawn is particularly important for setting our body clocks, and even, that the gradually waxing light of dawn has some special signaling significance for the body clock.
-In fact, Ms Stephanie Rosen in my laboratory found some evidence that people who have lighter window shades (which let in more dawn light) tend to fall asleep a little more rapidly and arise a little earlier.
+In fact, MS Stephanie Rosen in my laboratory found some evidence that people who have thinner-lighter window shades (that let in more dawn light) tend to fall asleep a little more rapidly and arise a little earlier.

 Whether or not the waxing light of dawn is an important signal, it is a fair bet that people whose sleep phase is delayed are not experiencing enough bright light in the morning.
 That is the key to treatment.